-- 1.1 The District agrees to provide eligible unit members with full premium cost for districtprovided Health Maintenance Organization (HMO) group health benefits, prorated for part-time unit members, for single, two-party, or family coverage as applicable. - 1.2 The District agrees to provide eligible unit members with full premium cost for districtprovided group dental benefits, prorated for part-time unit members, for single, two-party or family coverage as applicable.
+- 1.1 The District agrees to provide eligible unit members with the full premium cost for district-provided Health Maintenance Organization (HMO) group health benefits, prorated for part-time unit members, for single, two-party, or family coverage as applicable. - 1.2 The District agrees to provide eligible unit members with full premium cost for districtprovided group dental benefits, prorated for part-time unit members, for single, two-party or family coverage as applicable.
 The plan will provide no less than \$2,000 yearly maximum reimbursement for covered dental expense.
 The Association agrees that the District may change carriers during the term of the contract with the concurrence of the Association. - 1.3 The District agrees to provide eligible unit members with full premium cost for districtprovided group vision benefits, prorated for part-time units members, for single, twoparty, or family coverage as applicable.
-The Association agrees that the District may change carriers during the term of the contract with the concurrence of the Association. - 1.4 The District will provide health care coverage through CalPERS.
-The Association agrees that the District may change carriers during the term of the contract with the concurrence of the Association. - 1.5 Unit members and their domestic partner meeting the criteria in Section 2.6 shall be eligible for coverage provided in this section. - 1.6 CalPERS benefits will be provided through a cafeteria fund.
-The fund shall provide eligible employees with sufficient amounts of single, two-party, or family premiums to enable the employee to select any one of the CalPERS HMO health plans.
-The fund amounts will be set at the highest CalPERS HMO premium, plus the vision premium, plus the dental premium, for single, two-party, or family coverage as applicable and prorated for part-time unit members. - 1.6.1 The cafeteria fund will be sufficient to provide each active employee with health, dental, and vision coverage with premiums paid through the District-provided cafeteria fund.
-The employee may select a health plan from any of the HMO or PPO plans included in the San Mateo County list of CalPERS providers.
+The Association agrees that the District may change carriers during the term of the contract with the concurrence of the Association. - 1.4 The District will provide health care coverage through the Self-Insured Schools of California (SISC), a public schools insurance pool.
+The Association agrees that the District may change carriers during the term of the contract with the concurrence of the Association. - 1.5 Unit members and their domestic partner meeting the criteria in Section 2.6 shall be eligible for coverage provided in this section. - 1.6 Health and Welfare benefits will be provided through a cafeteria fund.
+The fund shall provide eligible employees with single, two-party, or family premiums to enable the employee to select any available SISC HMO health plans.
+The fund amounts will be set at the highest SISC HMO premium, plus the vision premium, plus the dental premium, for single, two-party, or family coverage as applicable and prorated for part-time unit members. - 1.6.1 The cafeteria fund will be sufficient to provide each active employee with health, dental, and vision coverage with premiums paid through the District-provided cafeteria fund.
+The employee may select a health plan from any of the HMO or PPO plans included in the list of SISC providers.